takanori-fujiwara/d3-gallery-javascript/README.md

 The converted examples can be checked at https://takanori-fujiwara.github.io/d3-gallery-javascript/.

 ## Note
-So far, 155 examples are implemented.
-Remaining 4 examples will be implemented gradually (only the examples with license declaration will be implemented).
+All 157 examples are implemented (only the examples with license declaration will be implemented.
+And the examples in Essays will be implemented if requested).
 I also performed refactoring some part of source code to simplify and clarify the logic, etc.

 ## How to try example code on your machine